byoso/lgm_back/django_silly_auth/README.md

 AUTH_USER_MODEL = '<wherever is your model>.User'

-# Optionnal, here are given values are the default ones.
+# Optionnal, here the given values are the default ones.
 SILLY_AUTH = {
     # use the 'create user' endpoint
     "CREATE_USER": True,
     # use the login endpoint
     "LOGIN": True,
+    # use the logout endpoint
     # use the 'get all users' endpoint, for dev, keep it False in production
     "GET_ALL_USERS": False,
     # redirection when login is a success